 If BPI+ is not enabled for a CM's unicast traffic, fragmented upstream frames MUST still use the BP Extended Header element, but with the Encryption ENABLE bit turned off (0).
-The fragmented frame's piggybacked bandwidth requests MUST be carried within this BP Extended Header element.
+This way the BP Extended Header can still be used for piggybacked bandwidth requests according to fragmentation rules described in [SCTE 23-1] or [DOCSIS1].